 I don’t particularly appreciate 99% of people who see me on the street assuming I’m a Democrat.
 It’s based on a numerical fact.
 I deal with those perceptions, as inaccurate as some may be.
 However, black people also do some very embarrassing things in public and if activists want to call the majority of law-abiding citizens racist for reacting understandably to what’s seen with our own eyes, so be it.

-Whether we’re talking about the most progressive of college campuses or almost any concentration of liberalism, you’ll generally find racism, sexism, homophobia, and antisemitism yet they’re the ones to take it upon themselves to lecture the rest of us about the shortcomings they prominently perform.
+Whether we’re talking about the most progressive of college campuses or almost any place with a concentration of liberals, you’ll generally find racism, sexism, homophobia, and antisemitism yet they’re the ones to take it upon themselves to lecture the rest of us about the shortcomings they prominently perform.

 In the case of their “training day”, Starbucks portrayed black people as whining victims, some of the men on the verge of tears, complaining of their daily grapples with insensitive white people while not ONCE condemning the black people whose very criminal behavior has justified the suspicions of store owners across the nation.